heloineto/next-starter/README.md

 [Next.js](https://nextjs.org/) | [TypeScript](https://www.typescriptlang.org/) | [ESLint](https://eslint.org/) | [Prettier](https://prettier.io/) | [Tailwind CSS](https://tailwindcss.com/) | [pnpm]()

+Note:

+To always have an up-to-date project, verify when this template was last updated.
+If you believe it was too long ago, consider recreating it following (and changing if necessary) the steps below.

 ## How to re-create it

 1. You can create a TypeScript project with `create-next-app` using the `--ts`, `--typescript` flag.
 [Instructions here.](https://nextjs.org/docs/basic-features/typescript)